shubhangdutta96/management-service/README.md

 # Management service

-## Overview

-This project is a Task manager service built using Scala and Akka HTTP.
-It provides APIs for managing tasks and users.
+ This is simple task management service built using scala, Akka HTTP, Slick, and PostgreSQL,.
+It provides basic CRUD operations for task and users

-## Project Structure

-- Main.scala: Entry point for the application
-- Tables.scala: Defines the database schema using Slick
-- DatabaseService.scala: Contains methods for interacting with the database
-- TaskRoutes.scala: Defines the HTTP routes for tasks and users
-- application.conf: Configuration file for the application
-- logback.xml: Configuration file for logging
-- flyway: Contains database migration scripts

 # Prerequisites
 ## Ensure you have the following installed: